-This Code of Conduct was formally adopted by the Authority in February 2016 and reviewed and updated in January 2017.
-The Code was further reviewed and considered by the Authority in July 2017.
-The Authority will undertake periodic reviews of the Code to ensure that it remains appropriate.
+This Code of Conduct was formally adopted by the Authority in February 2016.
+The Code was further reviewed and updated in January and July 2017 and in September 2021.
+The Authority will undertake annual reviews of the Code to ensure that it remains appropriate.